 Annotary: We took an in-depth look at Annotary a few months ago, and while it offers a lot of the same features seen in other sites – clipping and saving links to boards – it has one added advantage.
 If you want to call the reader’s attention to a specific part on that page, but still share that entire page, Annotary allows you to highlight that section.

 Pinterest: Another site that needs no introduction is Pinterest.
 As most of you already know, you can add links, images and more to Pinterest in organized boards.
 If, for any reason, you’re still not familiar with Pinterest, check out our downloadable Pinterest guide which will tell you everything you need to know about the site.

 The final option is to use a service which allows you to use your own domain name, but the content is still housed on their server.

-Scoopit: With Scoopit, which we reviewed here, you can save links to your account, organized by topic.
+Scoopit: With Scoopit, you can save links to your account, organized by topic.
 Each topic exists as an individual link which you can share, or which can be viewed on your profile.
 An interesting feature that Scoopit adds into the mix is automatically generated content.
 With all the other options, you have to manually add content.
 With Scoopit on the other hand, you also have the added option of automatically generated content that Scoopit matches to your topic or existing links.

 What services do you use to curate or aggregate content from around the Web?
 Let us know in the comments.